Spuriosity1/qsi_subspace_ED/README.md

 ### Benchmarking
 The bash script bench/benchme.sh (run it from the project root directory) runs a number of calculations on unit cells 1x2xj, for j=1:10.
-Runtimes are spat out as raw ints.
+Runtimes are spat out as raw numbers.

 ```bash
 bench/benchme.sh 4